dotnet/runtime/docs/workflow/requirements/macos-requirements.md

 Environment
 ===========

-These instructions were validated on macOS 10.13 High Sierra.
+These instructions were validated on macOS 10.15 (Catalina).

 Xcode
 -----